 Manccio cooperates with a coffee supplier in Malaysia.
 I haven’t been able to sample the product myself, but I will report on the taste as soon as I have had an opportunity.

 Some Chinese companies have developed food ingredients from dates like date powder.
 Our database includes a recipe for a type of bread using this ingredient.
-Dates are also used in babao porridge, and zongzi, introduced in another posts of this blog.
+Dates are also used in babao porridge, birds nest soup, and zongzi, introduced in another posts of this blog.

 The Food Ingredients China (FIC) 2016 (Shanghai, March 23 – 25) exhibitor list includes the following date products: